DinoChiesa/Edge-Runload-Proxy/README.md

 Usage
 ========================

-To use as a proxy:
+To use as a apiproxy in Edge:

   1. in the apiproxy/resources/node directory,
      edit the model.json file to specify the job to run.